 - 1. Number and extent of rills: Rare to nonexistent.
 Where present, short and widely spaced. - 2.
-Presence of water flow patterns: Barely observable. - 3.
-Number and height of erosional pedestals or terracettes: Rare to nonexistent. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground can range from 0-10%.
+Presence of water flow patterns: Barely observable.

+3. Number and height of erosional pedestals or terracettes: Rare to nonexistent.

-- 5. Number of gullies and erosion associated with gullies: Active gullies should not be present. - 6.
+- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground can range from 0-20%. - 5.
+Number of gullies and erosion associated with gullies: Active gullies should not be present. - 6.
 Extent of wind scoured, blowouts and/or depositional areas: Rare to nonexistent. - 7.
-Amount of litter movement (describe size and distance expected to travel): Herbaceous and large woody litter not expected to move. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil Stability Index ratings range from 3 (interspaces) to 6 (under plant canopy), but average values should be 4.0 or greater. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil data is limited for this site.
-Soil OM of 6-16% is expected. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant community consists of 60-70% grasses, 20% forbs, and 10-20% shrubs.
+Amount of litter movement (describe size and distance expected to travel): Herbaceous and large woody litter not expected to move. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil Stability Index ratings range from 3 (interspaces) to 6 (under plant canopy), but average values should be 4.0 or greater. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil data is limited for this site.
+Described A-horizons vary from 6-23 inches (15-58 cm) with OM of 2 to 5%. - Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant community consists of 70-80% grasses, 15% forbs, and 5-15% shrubs.
 Evenly distributed plant canopy (60-95%) and litter plus moderate infiltration rates result in minimal runoff.
-Basal cover is typically greater than 15% for this site and does affect runoff on this site. - 11.
+Basal cover is typically 5-15% for this site and does affect runoff on this site. - 11.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None. - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):